kucabix/lifetuna/README.md

-# LifeTune
+# Lifetuna

 A productivity application that delivers simple, actionable tips each day to help you focus on what's truly important.
-LifeTune helps you organize and track your life priorities using a structured, card-based approach for personal development and goal achievement.
+Lifetuna helps you organize and track your life priorities using a structured, card-based approach for personal development and goal achievement.

 ## About

-LifeTune provides daily micro-actions and insights designed to keep you moving toward your most important goals.
+Lifetuna provides daily micro-actions and insights designed to keep you moving toward your most important goals.
 Each day, you'll receive a few minutes of focused guidance to help you stay aligned with your priorities and make meaningful progress.

 ## Getting Started